zielichowski/video-rental-store/README.md

 - Skipped API authentication/authorization.
 - Skipped entire client management domain
 - Only the current number of customer points is presented.
-- Skipped infrastructure part.
-The application uses h2 in memory db and that's the only external dependency.
 - Simple Money representation.
 I am aware that money is a delicate matter, and extra care is needed when dealing with it in production software.